 They sent us straight to Prancing Pony Brewery, an independent brewery selling fresh beer and food every day of the week.
 The busy brewery was full of plenty of happy faces enjoying themselves and was the perfect first stop in the Adelaide Hills.

-Next up we stopped by Vinterloper which is home to 6 local producers including wineries, breweries and distilleries that are all powered by solar panels and water recycling.
-Vinterloper specialises in organic and sustainable hand-crafted pinot noir, shiraz, riesling and pinot gris.
-Vinterloper’s vineyard in Lobethal lost approximately half their vines in last summer’s bushfires so visiting their tasting home at Lot100 is the perfect way to enjoy a good drop and support them as they recover.
+Next up we stopped by Vinteloper which is home to 6 local producers including wineries, breweries and distilleries that are all powered by solar panels and water recycling.
+Vinteloper specialises in organic and sustainable hand-crafted pinot noir, shiraz, riesling and pinot gris.
+Vinteloper’s vineyard in Lobethal lost approximately half their vines in last summer’s bushfires so visiting their tasting home at Lot100 is the perfect way to enjoy a good drop and support them as they recover.

 Next, we stopped by the town of Lobethal which was unfortunately one of the hardest hit hard by last summer’s bushfires.
 First on the itinerary was breakfast at Emma and Ivy.
 Located inside an old garage, the space is part café, part indoor terrarium and also features a homewares boutique, plant studio hosting workshops and even a cellar door.
 Their delicious food and coffee makes for an ideal first stop to fuel up before a full day of winery hopping.